 All staff and volunteers should feel able to raise concerns about any poor or unsafe practice and any potential failure in the school/setting's safeguarding regime and have confidence that any such concerns will be taken seriously by the Headteacher/Principal23.

-To that end, staff and volunteers have a duty to report any breach of this code of conduct including what may seem minor contraventions and all concerns about poor practice or possible child abuse by colleagues to the Headteacher/ Principal without delay in line with the school/setting's child protection and safeguarding report any behaviour by colleagues that raises concern regardless of source
+To that end, staff and volunteers have a duty to report any breach of this code of conduct to the Headteacher/ Principal without delay in line with the school/setting's child protection and safeguarding procedures24.